12th Edition — International Acrobatic Gymnastics Competition

-The 10th edition, held in 2024, welcomed 375 athletes and 135 delegation staff — totalling over 510 participants — representing 25 international clubs from more than 8 countries, including the United Kingdom, Spain, the United Arab Emirates, Estonia, Azerbaijan, Italy and Ireland.
+The previous edition, the tenth (2024), saw the participation of 375 athletes and 135 delegation staff members, totalling over 510 participants.
+25 international clubs from over 10 countries took part in the competition, including the United Kingdom, Spain, the United Arab Emirates, Estonia, Azerbaijan, Italy and Ireland.
+These figures attest to the event's consistent growth and its capacity to attract delegations from diverse geographical and sporting contexts.

 Turin Acro Cup 2026 features competition across five age and skill-level categories, reflecting the full spectrum of acrobatic gymnastics development: